 Immigration consequences of criminal conviction.
-Strategic decisions made by an immigrant's criminal defense attorney are becoming increasingly crucial, because strategic plea bargaining or amelioration of criminal convictions may soon be the only avenues that remain for many noncitizen defendants to avoid removal or permanent bars to immigration, which can be far worse than the criminal penalties.
+Strategic decisions made by an immigrant's criminal defense attorney are crucial; strategic plea bargaining or amelioration of criminal convictions may soon be the only avenues that remain for many noncitizen defendants to avoid removal or permanent bars to immigration, which can be far worse than the criminal penalties.

-▶ Note: The new term for "deportation" is "removal."
+▶ Note: The term "removal" now includes both deportability under 8 USC §1227 and inadmissibility under 8 USC §1182.
 The process of excluding someone from the United States now also occurs during a "removal" hearing.
-The new term for "excludable" is "inadmissible."
+The term for "excludable" is "inadmissible."
 See Pub L 104-208, 110 Stat 3009.

-Consequences can include removal, permanent ineligibility for lawful immigration status, extended or even indefinite periods of immigration detention, and permanent separation from family members who are U.S. citizens.
+Immigration consequences of a criminal conviction can include removal, permanent ineligibility for lawful immigration status, extended or even indefinite periods of immigration detention, and permanent separation from family members who are U.S. citizens.
 No matter how long one has lived in the United States, and regardless of whether that residence has been in accordance with the law, convicted noncitizens can be ordered deported and will sometimes be permanently ineligible to return.
 With proper planning, however, defense counsel representing a noncitizen in a pending criminal case may be able to obtain a disposition that avoids serious immigration consequences.